This page describes some of the features of the Cloud Monitoring API v3.

 are created.
 Alerting concepts explains the basic concepts

 of alerting policies.
-For more information, see the
+For more information, see the API reference for

 The API also lets you create alerting policies based on a ratio of two metrics.